 Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents, short-term investments and accounts receivable.
-The Company invests in money market funds, treasury bill and notes and government notes.
+The Company invests in money market funds, treasury bill and notes, government notes and corporate debt securities.
 The Company limits its credit risk associated with its cash and cash equivalents by placing them with banks and institutions it believes are highly credit worthy and in highly rated investments.
 The Company performs credit evaluations of its customer, and the risk with respect to accounts receivable is further mitigated by the short duration of customer payment terms, generally within 60 days, and the pedigree of the customer base.
-During the three and six months ended June 30, 2020, Novartis accounted for 100% of the Company's revenue-related party and accounts receivable.
+During the three and nine months ended September 30, 2020, Novartis accounted for 100% of the Company's revenue-related party and accounts receivable.